-- a. identification and evaluation of the cultural heritage resource; - b. graphic and written inventory of the cultural heritage resource; - c. assessment of the proposal's impact on the cultural heritage resource; - d. alternatives to the proposal; - e. identification and justification of the preferred option; and - f. means to mitigate impacts, in accordance with Chapter 13.0, Heritage Resources; - 3.
-The City may prevent the demolition or inappropriate alteration of any heritage resource designated under the Ontario Heritage Act by the City or Province. - 4.
+- a. identification and evaluation of the cultural heritage resource; - b. graphic and written inventory of the cultural heritage resource; - c. assessment of the proposal's impact on the cultural heritage resource; - d. alternatives to the proposal; - e. identification and justification of the preferred option; and - f. means to mitigate impacts, in accordance with Chapter 13.0, Heritage Resources; - 13.
+The City may Council will discourage or preclude prevent the demolition or inappropriate alteration of any heritage resource designated under the Ontario Heritage Act by the City-or Province. - 24.
 Heritage buildings and structures involved in planning applications will be retained for their original use and in their original location wherever possible to ensure that their heritage value is not compromised.
 If the original use is no longer feasible, adaptive reuse of buildings and structures, will be encouraged where the heritage attributes will not be compromised.
-If it is not possible to maintain structures in their original location, consideration may be given for the relocation of the structure.
+If it is not possible to maintain structures in their original location, consideration may be given for the relocation of the structure.\ retention of a built heritage resource as a heritage monument for C) viewing purposes only; salvaging elements of the resource for incorporation into a new building d) or structure for future conservation work or displays; and, documentation for the City's archives. e) 35.
+Adaptive reuse projects that conserve the architectural integrity of heritage buildings and structures are encouraged as a means of enhancing the long-term preservation conservation of heritage resources and promoting the rehabilitation of underutilized properties.
+Development adjacent to a designated heritage building or structure may be permitted provided that it is compatible with the scale, character and form of the designated property.
+In order to protect the railway heritage connected to the founding of the 65. community of Sudbury, the CPR Station and CPR Telegraph Office on Elgin Street will be preserved and protected from inappropriate development.
+Heritage conservation districts and cultural heritage landscapes will be 76. protected, maintained and incorporated, specifically through the regulation of uses that detract from the traditional landscape.
+Where an area is designated as a heritage conservation district, partial 87. demolition, alterations, renovations, repairs, additions, development or intensification may be allowed at the City's discretion and may be subject to a cultural heritage impact assessment.or additions may be allowed provided that the proposed changes are compatible and consistent with the building and its heritage attributes.
+Infill buildings must also be compatible with the surrounding buildings and streetscape.
+In both cases, compatibility may include building materials, colour, height, scale and design.